He Followed Genghis Khan's Trail 10,000km on Horseback for the Love of Adventure

 What are your impressions of the time you spent here at The Banff Centre working on your book in the Leighton Artists’ Studios?

 I had three quarters of the first draft of the book written when I came here.
 I was struggling and it had taken me two to three years to even get to that point.
 The biggest struggle in writing a book is finding the time without distraction for long periods.
 When I came here it was autumn, the best time of the year.
 The clear air made my thoughts crisp.

 Writing is a very solitary task and I felt very isolated in Australia, but here during every breakfast, every lunch, I was meeting with authors and filmmakers, many of whom were going through the same process.
 One of the most valuable things about the whole time here was that I got to know other authors and realized that there were other people who could relate to what I was going through.
 To talk with them was to talk with people who genuinely understood.
-We’d all go off to the Leighton Artists’ Colony and do our work in our own time and then at mealtimes we’d catch up.
+We’d all go off to the Leighton Artists’ Studios and do our work in our own time and then at mealtimes we’d catch up.
 I found that really helpful.

 It was a short time here but it was a godsend.
 I couldn’t imagine anything more ideal for a writer.